dasiths/dasiths.github.io/_posts/2026-06-10-the-errand-agentic-delegation.md

 Here are the people in our story.
 There are only a few, and you already understand all of them from real life.

 - **Mom.** She's the one in charge.
 She decides what's allowed, and the bills come to her.
 When something goes wrong, it's her problem.
 Everyone else is acting *for* her. *(In AAuth, Mom is the **Person**.)*
 - **Sam.** Mom's kid.
 Sam is the one who actually goes out and does things: walks to the shop, asks for the goods, carries them home.
 Here's the twist that matters.
 Sam doesn't carry cash.
 Mom has an account at the shop, and Sam buys on it.
 So Sam has no money and no authority of his own.
-Everything he does, he does on Mom's say-so, and it lands on Mom's tab. *(In AAuth, Sam is the **Agent**.)*
+Everything he does, he does on Mom's say-so, and it lands on Mom's tab.
+(There's also a simpler case where an agent acts purely as itself, like a kid spending his own pocket money, where a shop just needs to know who he is.
+This post follows the more interesting case, where Sam acts for Mom.) *(In AAuth, Sam is the **Agent**.)*
+- **The ID office.** Whoever issued Sam his ID card in the first place, the one that vouches "this is Sam."
+Sam can't just print his own; a trusted issuer gave it to him, and that's what makes his signature checkable by anyone. *(In AAuth, this is the **Agent Provider**.)*
 - **Mr. Patel.** He runs the corner shop.
 Mom has shopped there for years, so the shop knows her and runs a tab for her.
 He decides whether to let a purchase go on that tab.
 He does *not* know Sam well, and he's not going to charge Mom's account just because a kid says "my mom sent me." *(In AAuth, Mr. Patel is the **Resource**.)*
 - **Dad.** Sam's dad, who's at work across town.
 Mr. Patel knows Dad and trusts him.
 If the shop is ever unsure about a purchase, Mr. Patel can ring Dad at the office, and Dad can check with Mom directly ("hey, did you send Sam for this?") and confirm it on the spot.
 Dad is the trusted person who can speak to whether Mom really wants this, right now, in the moment. *(In AAuth, Dad is the **Person Server**.)*
-- **Head office.** Mr. Patel's shop is part of a chain.
-Head office holds the account relationship with Mom and sets rules that Mr. Patel has to follow, no matter what a customer (or their mom) wants. *(In AAuth, head office is the **Access Server**.)*
+- **Head office.** Mr. Patel's shop is part of a chain, and head office sets the rules Mr. Patel has to follow, no matter what a customer (or their mom) wants.
+It speaks for the shop's side.
+The first time the family deals with the chain, head office may ask Mom to verify herself and link Dad as the family's trusted contact, a one-time setup; after that it simply trusts Dad's calls. *(In AAuth, head office is the **Access Server**, and that one-time setup is how it comes to trust the Person Server.)*

 That's it.
 A mom, her kid, a shopkeeper, a trusted dad, and a rulebook.